 Developmental Psychology Admissions

-For strongest consideration for admittance candidates typically:
+For the strongest consideration for admittance, candidates should:

-- Have relevant research experience
+- Demonstrate relevant research experience.

 Please note that the Department of Psychology only admits full-time students.